mmelines/mollify/README.md

 ## How To Use It
 Clone this repo and open the mollify_config file to alter the name and specify your local database connection.

+#### Making a Database in PostgreSQL

+Here's a quick refresher on creating a database in
+1. Ensure you are running a version of python3
+2. Endsure postgresql is installed on your system
+	- if it isn't, install it with `pip`